ydamit/planckster-docs/docs/concepts/disaster-tracking-usecase.md

 ### Arguments

-Arguments are what are fed via the CMD line to the scraper before it runs.
+Arguments are what are fed via the command line to the scraper before it runs.
 Unlike Input parameters, arguments are *node-specific* as each scraper uses different arguments depending on its context and function.
 Note that start-date, end_date, job_id, and tracer_id are actually *arguments*; however, their values are inherited from their *Input Parameter Value*.
 Note that the scraper itself actually has more arguments like api keys; however, many of these arguments are hardcoded in and thus we can only see arguments that are available to the wrapper/node.

 * The sentinel-specific arguments are "long-left" (leftmost longitude), "lat-down" (down-most latitude), "long-right" (rightmost longitude), "lat-up" (topmost latitude), and "resolution" (height of image in meters) which together represent the geographic bounding box and level of detail for a region.
 * The only telegram-specific argument is "channel-name" which is the specific publicly-available channel that should be scraped.
 * The only twitter-specific argument is "query" which is the unique search-term to use when scraping tweets.
 * The augmentation engine takes no additional arguments.

-### Image
+### Image [^5]

+[^5]: Refers to the docker image (specific requirements to run a piece of software) that creates a docker container.

 The Image name is critical as it specifies which dockerized representation of the scraper the wrapper should use.
 For sentinel, we choose the image "maany/mpi-sda-satellite:2.0.0" hosted on DockerHub (the other scrapers and augmentation engine are named similarly).

-Note: we have setup release automation on our github for each of the scraper/augmentation repositories which automatically create a docker image for each major code release.
+Note: The docker images are built and deployed to DockerHub automatically when a release of the data scrapper is made.

 ### Version